ShinosukeMasuda2000/TripToJordan_2026/ScheduleForTrip.md

 # NOTE

-- Center for the study of the Bulit Environment
+- Center for the study of the Bulit Environment (CSBE) A private institute of artchitecture and cities